What is Myopia?

 Everything we do is based on facts

 We believe in being transparent about what we offer for your children.
-Our treatment strategies are based on published peer-reviewed scientific research, which we are happy to share with you.
+Our myopia treatment strategies are based on published peer-reviewed scientific research in Singapore and worldwide, which we are happy to share with you.
+Book an appointment with us to get started today.

 Find out more about our scientific approach to treating myopia.